koraytugay/koraytugay.github.io/content/various/maven.md

 mvn jetty:run
 ```

 Why?
-I do not know..
+I think because jetty-plugin has a different `groupId`.

 ### Further Reading
 Read the [Maven Plugins](https://maven.apache.org/plugins/) page to get an overall understanding of plugins.
 Read the [Apache Maven Compiler Plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) documentation to get a better understanding of a specific plugin and the [compile](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html) goal documentation to get a better understanding of a specific goal.